REM Sleep Calculator

 ✓ Optimal REM Approx. 5 REM periods tonight

-⚠ Wearable accuracy caveat: Consumer wearables (Fitbit, Apple Watch, Garmin) detect sleep stages with approximately 70–78% accuracy compared to clinical polysomnography (PSG).
-Your wearable’s REM reading is an estimate.
-This calculator uses population averages — your individual REM may differ.
-Based on AASM 2007 scoring guidelines.
-Adults average 20–25% REM across all sleep stages.
+⚠ Wearable accuracy caveat: Consumer wearables (Fitbit, Apple Watch, Garmin) detect REM with approximately 70–78% accuracy compared to clinical polysomnography (de Zambotti et al., 2019, Sleep Medicine Reviews).
+This calculator uses AASM population averages — your individual REM may differ significantly.
+If you suspect a REM sleep disorder, only PSG provides a clinical measurement.

 REM Per Sleep Cycle — Why Duration Matters

 REM is not evenly distributed.
-Your brain prioritises deep slow-wave sleep in early cycles and shifts to REM in later cycles.
-The fifth cycle alone contains as much REM as the first three combined.
+The brain prioritises slow-wave deep sleep in early cycles and progressively shifts to REM-dominant cycles as the night continues.
+The fifth cycle alone contains as much REM as the first three combined (Carskadon & Dement, 2011).
+Adjust the slider above — cycles beyond your sleep duration are shown as missed.

 6 hours (4 cycles) ≈ 100 min REM · 7.5 hours (5 cycles) ≈ 145 min REM